The Holy Sacrifice of the Mass

 Liturgical Music

 Currently on weekends, there is music at the 4:30 p.m.
 Vigil Mass, the 9:00 a.m.
 Mass, the live-streamed 10:30 a.m.
-Mass, 12 noon Mass, the 1:30 p.m.
-Latin Mass, and for select Masses on Holy Days.
+Mass, 12 noon Mass, and for select Masses on Holy Days.
 Questions about music at the Cathedral can be directed to the Pastor by calling the Parish Office at 542-6984 or ask to be put in contact with the Cathedral Music Director, Pamela Zieminski.

 4:30 p.m.
 Saturday with cantor